PrismarineJS/node-minecraft-protocol/docs/API.md

 ## mc.ping(options, callback)

 `options` is an object containing the following:
-* host : default too locahost
+* host : default to localhost
-* port : default too 25565
+* port : default to 25565
-* version: default too most recent version
+* version: default to most recent version

 Ping a minecraft server and return a promise or use an optional callback containing the information about it